Pause the Mother’s Journey and address why I allow the secrets of our family be known?

 A few people reading this blog know Laura, have loved Laura, and find it uncomfortable reading.

 The life of an alcoholic makes for ‘uncomfortable’ living.
 It is our life.
-It The life we have been forced to live.
+The life we have been forced to live.
 Most readers do not know who we are, but may share our pain and gain an insight.

 If raising awareness in any way helps, then I have done my job.